On Picard Groups of Perfectoid Covers of Toric Varieties: Cohomology of Line Bundles

 We will conclude with a computation of the cohomology of line bundles on the perfectoid cover of a toric variety.
 The standard setup will be the following. \begin{Setup} Let $\Sigma$ be a complete fan, $K$ a perfectoid field, and $X = X_{\Sigma,K}$ the associated toric variety with perfectoid cover ${\X}\to X$.
 Assume that the Picard group of $\cX_\Sigma$ trivializes on the affinoid cover induced by $\Sigma$ (so that Theorem \ref{main2} applies).
 As in Remark \ref{canon}, fix $\cL\in\Pic{\X}$ and a line bundle $\cM\in\Pic X$ such that:

-where $\pi_k$ is projection onto the $k$-th factor of the inverse limit. \end{Setup} \begin{Th} In the situation of Setup \ref{cohomologySetup}, for all $i\ge0$, there is a canonical isomorphism
+where $\pi_k$ is projection onto the $k$-th factor of the inverse limit. \end{Setup} \begin{Th} In the situation of Setup \ref{cohomologySetup}, for all $i\ge0$, there is a canonical homomorphism

+Furthermore, one can endow the source and target with with the structure of topological $K$-vector spaces in a way such that the target is the completion of the source, and $\gamma$ is the canonical inclusion.
+In particular, with this topology fixed, we have:

 \end{Th} \begin{Remark} Without loss of generality we may assume that the identification $\cL = \cM^{1/p^k}$ can be made with $k=0$.
 This is because the $p$-power map on $\varphi:\X\to\X$ (Definition \ref{powerMap}) is an isomorphism, as it is determined affinoid locally by multiplication by $p$ on the free abelian group $M[1/p]$.
 The isomorphism $\varphi^*\cL\cong\cL^p$, (Corollary \ref{powerPullback}) is adjoint to an isomorphism $\cL\cong\varphi_*\cL^p$, which as $\varphi$ is an isomorphism passes to a $K$-linear isomorphism of the cohomology of $\cL$ and $\varphi_*\cL^p$.
-This composes to a canonical isomorphism on the cohomology of $\cL$ and $\cL^p$ applying Lemma \ref{cohomologyPushforward} below. \end{Remark} \begin{Remark} In order to correctly interpet Theorem \ref{cohomologyTheorem}, we need a topology on the cohomology groups of a line bundle in order to meaningfully complete the left side of the equation.
-The idea is the following.
-We choose a local trivialization of a line bundle $\cL$ on the cover induced by the fan, and then pull back the topology from $\cO$ which is a sheaf of topological rings.
-Arguing as is Lemma \ref{integralGluing}, the gluing maps for $\cL$ consist of multiplication by integral units, and are therefore continuous, so this gives $\cL$ the structure of a sheaf of topological modules, and endows its cohomology with a topology.
-Indeed, this is exactly how we trace the topology and completion in the proof of Theorem \ref{cohomologyTheorem} below. \end{Remark}
+This composes to a canonical isomorphism on the cohomology of $\cL$ and $\cL^p$ applying Lemma \ref{cohomologyPushforward} below. \end{Remark}